-1 This allows for natural projection even when an object is below the desired surface, such as placing a car, ahead of another car, on an uphill road offset along direction by vector beyond vector by (vector | scalar) [from (vector | OrientedPoint)]
+1 This allows for natural projection even when an object is below the desired surface, such as placing a car, ahead of another car, on an uphill road.

 Positions the object at the given coordinates in a local coordinate system centered at ego and oriented along the given direction (which can be a Heading, an Orientation, or a Vector Field).
 Also specifies parentOrientation to be equal to the ego's orientation.